Stay up to date on our latest publications, events, and news!

 “Devoted to Difference” is our first zine of the new year made with the help our brand new Zine Committee and staff!
 The theme of this zine is free speech due to the recent social climate and current events revolving around freedom and democracy.
 Click the below above to check it out!

 Take a look at our brand new, amazing Call for Submissions poster!
 You will be seeing these around campus for the next few weeks as our deadline for submissions for consideration in the Fall Journal 2017 gets closer.
-If you are sick of this flier yet, click on the link to see it larger and get the information if you would like to submit to us!
+If you aren’t sick of this flier yet, click on the link to see it larger and get the information if you would like to submit to us!

 Our last zine of the Spring 2017 Semester is titled, “Don’t Lose Your Head,” and reveals the need for people to think critically while looking beyond the surface of certain issues with our environment and society.